binpash/fractal/INSTRUCTIONS.md

 * Skim this README file to get an idea of the structure (2 minutes).
 * Jump straight into the [Exercisability](#exercisability) section of the README file (10 minutes).

+> [!IMPORTANT]
+> We have reserved one 4-node cluster and one 30-node cluster on CloudLab **from August 1st to August 24th** for artifact evaluation.
+> Reviewers should coordinate to not run experiments at the same time.
+> We strongly encourage reviewers to begin the evaluation at least one week before the reservation period ends.
+> If additional time is needed, please notify us as early as possible so we can arrange access to alternative resources.

 <a id="artifact-available"></a>
 # Artifact Available (10 minutes)
 Confirm core components are publicly available.